Lex-2008/Lex-2008.github.io/en/totp.md

 	Slack   4IGIS2QZGVQAKG4GFNMFE6ZMOR3JHJUQ
 	GitHub  OUZKAXEKC44GPAPF6CTCCQFWCMC77KKJ

-Extracting secrets from QR codes is left as exersise to a reader :)
+Extracting secrets from QR codes is left as exercise to a reader :)

 I recommend storing them in a password-protected area, encrypted by gpg or encfs, for example.
-Setting up such storage is left as exersise to a reader ;)
+Setting up such storage is left as exercise to a reader ;)

 Then, edit the following script, changing the first command to the one which decrypts the above file and prints out its (unencrypted) contents.